What is Asset Recovery?

 Upon request from a partner country, ICAR also regularly reviews and benchmarks domestic laws, policies and institutional arrangements relevant to asset recovery, anti-corruption and AML/CFT, and facilitates related local reform processes.
 This may include, for example, the review of a country’s compliance with the United Nations Convention against Corruption (UNCAC) and/or standards of the Financial Action Task Force (FATF).
 ICAR thereby shapes and influences practices and policies in partner countries.

 Global policy dialogue and research

 ICAR participates in the global policy dialogue on asset recovery to share its experience with the broader international asset recovery and anti-corruption community, and to shape and influence international practices and policies related to asset recovery, through involvement in relevant research and policy studies, engagement on various interactive forums for asset recovery.

 ICAR’s strategic approach is to focus on a small number of topics where it has unique expertise or where it can offer a particularly strong platform for dialogue, due to its apolitical nature.
 Current areas of focus for ICAR include:

 - Role of non-state actors in asset recovery

 This work is often implemented jointly with local, regional and International partners, for example UNODC, the World Bank/UNODC Stolen Asset Recovery Initiative (StAR) and the G8 Arab Forum on Asset Recovery (AFAR) as well as partners from the UN Crime Prevention and Criminal Justice Network (PNI), or, regionally, the OSCE and the European Parliament.

-ICAR is funded with core contributions from the Principality of Liechtenstein, the Swiss Development Cooperation (SDC), the UK Department for International Development (DFID), and through project-specific grants.
+ICAR is funded with core contributions from the Principality of Liechtenstein, the Swiss Agency for Development and Cooperation (SDC), the UK Department for International Development (DFID), and through project-specific grants.